cobriant/qelp/README.md

 # qelp (quick help)

-An alternative set of beginner friendly help docs for commonly used functions in R and the tidyverse.
-Because sometimes, less is more!
+This is a set of beginner friendly help docs for commonly used functions in R and the tidyverse.

 ## Getting started